Skip to main content

 - Accounting Manager | World Vision

-An exploration of best governance practices over emerging automation techniques and various practical examples of how nonprofit accounting departments use RPA and AI to automate common accounting tasks.
+We will explore best governance practices over emerging automation techniques and various practical examples of how nonprofit accounting departments use robotic process information (RPA) and AI to automate common accounting tasks.

 Learning Objectives:

-• o Understand existence, capabilities, and risks of emerging automation tools, such as the Microsoft Power Platform (RPA) and ChatGPT (AI)
+• Identify the existence, capabilities, and risks of emerging automation tools, such as the Microsoft Power Platform and ChatGPT.

-• o Understand the importance and role of proper governance and monitoring controls over emerging automation techniques
+• Recognize the importance and role of proper governance and monitoring controls over emerging automation techniques.

 1:35 PM – 2:50 PM EDT